 Here are three email address of companies which offer immigration services in Poland:

 - E-mail: firstname.lastname@example.org

 In order for immigration to Poland to be lawful, an immigrant needs to follow all the requirements laid out in the immigration laws of the Republic of Poland.
 There are several possibilities, depending on the purpose of your visit.
 You will need a visa or Schengen visa in order to visit the country.
 If you acquire a residence permit via options listed above, you may travel to any Schengen country without an additional visa.
 If you plan to immigrate to Europe and reside in Poland for a long period of time – you need a residence permit, which can be acquired on the following grounds: establishing a company in Poland, getting an education or getting a job.

 The main immigration laws for immigrants from non-EU states in the Republic of Poland are the Aliens Act and the Act on granting protection to aliens within the territory of the Republic of Poland.

-Immigration Statistics in Poland are quite dynamic, though the ethnic diversity is not that large.
+Immigration Statistics in Poland are quite dynamic, though ethnic diversity is not that large.
 Poland has, throughout most of its long history, experienced only very limited immigration from abroad.
-This factor explains why 94% of the population of Poland are polish.
+This factor explains why 96,8% of the population of Poland is ethnic Polish.

 You can find more detailed immigration statistics here: http://focus-migration.hwwi.de [.gif]